FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Cloud/AWS.md

 # setup in AWS

+Select EC2 as the service from the AWS Console

+Click "Launch Instance"

+Enter a name for your instance, like "FreeTAK-AWS-001"

+Under the Application and OS Images menu, select Ubuntu, then from the dropdown select Ubuntu Server 20.04 LTS (HVM) SSD Volume Type

+Under instance type, select the instace type appropriate for your deployment size.
+For testing servers a t2.micro is sufficient.

+Under Key Pair, select a key pair in your account.
+If you do not have one, create one.

+Under Network Settings, select a security group that has the necessary ports configured inbound for both SSH and FreeTAK server operations.

+Under storage configuration, for testing an 8GiB GP2 volume will be sufficient.

+Once complete, select launch instance.

 * Once ready to connect to the instance, use powershell / ssh client
 ```
 sudo apt-get update && sudo apt-get upgrade -y